ros-mobile-robots/diffbot/README.md

 ### Dependencies

-The required Ubuntu packages are listed in the [documentation](./docs).
+The required Ubuntu packages are listed in software package sections found in the [documentation](https://ros-mobile-robots.com/packages/packages-setup/#obtain-system-dependencies).
 Other ROS catkin packages such as [`rplidar_ros`](https://github.com/Slamtec/rplidar_ros) need to be cloned into the catkin workspace.

-For easy installation use [`vcstool`](https://github.com/dirk-thomas/vcstool), which is used in the next steps.
-Install it with
+For an automated and simplified dependency installation process install the [`vcstool`](https://github.com/dirk-thomas/vcstool), which is used in the next steps.

 ```console
 sudo apt install python3-vcstool